salesforce/policyguru/README.md

 ### Requirement 2: Purchase a domain name via Route53

 You will need to purchase a domain name via Route53.
-You can follow the documentation here: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html.
+You can follow the documentation [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html).

 ### Requirement 3: Create a Route53 Public Hosted Zone